Frequently Asked Questions

 HOW IS NEW ROOTS UNIQUE AMONG SCHOOLS?

-WHAT IS THE FOOD PROGRAM AT NEW ROOTS?
+WHAT DOES THE FOOD PROGRAM LOOK LIKE AT NEW ROOTS?

 DO STUDENTS HAVE COMMUNITY SERVICE OPPORTUNITIES AT NEW ROOTS?